Dr. Emily Scherb has written the first anatomy book specifically for aerialists.

 Emily explains what causes injuries, how to recognize them, what to do if you have one, and teaches you how to prevent injuries from occurring.

 Outside of the United States?
-If you are in an English speaking country you can find the book at your local or regional bookseller.
-If you are in a country where English is not the predominant language find a link below.
-Don’t see your country yet?
-Reach out and we’ll find a way for you to get it.
+If you are in an English speaking country you can find the book at your local or regional major bookstores or find a link for your country below.

 “This book is a great resource for aerial instructors and students.
 Being able to visualize and pinpoint the specific muscles used in a skill will help demystify how aerial tricks work and how they affect the practitioner’s body.”